Terrariums sit at a rare intersection of science and horticulture.

 However, terrarium-making is not an exact science.

 Unlike a food recipe, there is no formula for guaranteed success.
-Sure, it’d be nice if it was as simple as “Mix one cup of plants + one jug of water and whisk thoroughly till you have an even horticultural batter.”
+Sure, it’d be nice if it were as simple as “Mix one cup of plants + one jug of water and whisk thoroughly till you have an even horticultural batter.”

 Alas, the perfect “terrarium cake” recipe is different every time…